mijailmariano/drivers_of_workplace_equity/README.md

 3. **acquire.py**

-   Python module file that imports the necessary dataset.
-Once the dataset is pulled and loaded into a .ipynb file, it is then cached locally into a .csv file.
-All subsequent calling of this data will be referenced from the cached .csv.
+   Python module file that imports the necessary data when the "acquire.get_logs_dataset()" function is called.
+Once the data is pulled and loaded into a .ipynb file, it is then cached locally into a .csv file.
+All subsequent calling of this data will be referenced from the cached .csv file.

-   **Note:** you must first import the initial dataset from MySQL.
-When passed in the "acquire.get_logs_dataset()" function, the data is then stored locally as a .csv file - then referenced as a pd.Dataframe thereafter.

 4. **prepare.py**